philworthington/rulers/README.md

 # Rulers

-TODO: Write a gem description
+This is a simple gem library.

 ## Installation